Delegated portfolio management with random default: Optimal contract and investment strategy

 we have

-If $v$ is both a super and sub solution, we say that $v$ is a viscosity solution to \textbf{(uHJB)}. \end{definition} As a consequence of the dynamic programming principle, we have the following theorem \begin{theorem} Assume that the value function $V$ is locally bounded on $[0,T)\times \mathbb R^m\times\mathbb R\times \mathbb R$.
-Then $V$ is a viscosity solution to \textbf{(bHJB)}. \end{theorem} \begin{remark} Note that the infinitesimal generator $\mathcal H$ contains a degenerative term through the $\lambda$ process.
-This term is exploding when $t$ approaches $T$ in the case that the support of $\tau$ is bounded and requires to prove Theorem \ref{thm:visco} with a localisation technique of both the state variables of the problem and the $\lambda$ process. \end{remark}
+If $v$ is both a super-solution and a sub-solution, we say that $v$ is a viscosity solution to \textbf{(bHJB)}. \end{definition} As a consequence of the dynamic programming principle, we have the following theorem \begin{theorem} Assume that the value function $V$ is locally bounded on $[0,T)\times \mathbb R^m\times\mathbb R\times \mathbb R$.
+Then $V$ is a viscosity solution to \textbf{(bHJB)}. \end{theorem} \begin{remark} Note that the infinitesimal generator $\mathcal H$ contains a degenerate term through the $\lambda$ process.
+This term explodes when $t$ approaches $T$ in the case that the support of $\tau$ is bounded and requires to prove Theorem \ref{thm:visco} with a localization technique for both the state variables of the problem and the $\lambda$ process. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:visco}] We denote by $V_*,V^*$ the lower semi-continuous and upper semi-continuous envelopes of $V$ respectively.\\